Dana K. Hockenbury, MA, SLP, COM®

 Orofacial Myofunctional Disorders (OMD) describe abnormal resting postures and functioning of the oral and facial muscles.
 The prefix “myo” means muscle so our primary work begins with the muscles of the face, lip and tongue.

-tongue thrust is the most common Orofacial Myofunctional Disorder.
+A tongue thrust is the most common Orofacial Myofunctional Disorder.
 In the general population, the prevalence is from 30-40% from childhood throughout adulthood (source: IAOM).
 It occurs when the tongue moves forward, between or against the sides of the teeth, rather than moving vertically against the roof of the mouth while swallowing saliva, liquids or solids.

 An incorrect position of the tongue is another common Orofacial Myofunctional Disorder.
 When the tongue rests against the front, sides or in between the teeth, it no longer supports proper orofacial development.
 This light continuous pressure of the tongue against the teeth with lips parted and the jaw hinged open can cause the bite to open up, referred to as an open bite.
 If this occurs after braces are removed then this is referred to as ‘ortho relapse’.